chanpat/openEulerSetupGuides/guides/XAMPP.md

 ## Install XAMPP

 #### Transfer Installer
-Use WinSCP or similar tool to copy the XAMPP installer to your server's root folder:
+Use WinSCP or similar tool to copy the <a target="_blank" href="https://sourceforge.net/projects/xampp/files/XAMPP%20Linux/8.2.12/xampp-linux-x64-8.2.12-0-installer.run/download">XAMPP installer</a> to your server's root folder:
 ```
 xampp-linux-x64-8.2.12-0-installer.run
 ```